canonical/certification-docs/Policy_Guide-16.04.rst

 We will not publish certificates for certification testing of hardware that has not yet been made Generally Available to the public.
-In those cases, we will reserve the certificate until such time as the SUT has been made GA and the Partner has notified us that it’s OK to publish the certificate.
+In those cases, we will reserve the certificate until such time as the SUT has been made GA and the Partner has notified us that it's OK to publish the certificate.

 Test Tool Development
 '''''''''''''''''''''